 Now that we know about Arabica and Robusta Beans let us compare these two against each other.

 Due to their high caffeine content, the Robusta beans have a bitter taste.
 On the flip side, Arabica coffee beans have a sweet flavor.

 Robusta has higher caffeine content, almost double that of Arabica beans.
 As a percentage of their entire body weight, Robust has 2.7% caffeine.
 On the other hand, Arabica has only 1.5%.

 This price difference is because, for a premium Arabica Coffee Beans batch, farmers need to use expensive pesticides.
 Also, Arabica beans have a lower yield per acre.

-Which Coffee Bean is Right for you?
+Which Coffee Bean is Right for you arabica or Robusta?

-It depends on you.
-If you like a bitter taste, you should go with Robusta.
+It depends on your preference.
+If you prefer a bitter taste, you should go with Robusta.
 On the other hand, if you prefer a milder taste, you should stick to Arabica Coffee Beans.

 We hope this article helped you understand the different types of coffee beans.
 We also looked at Arabica vs. Robusta Coffee Beans.
-Leave a comment below saying which of the variations you like the most.